sj-piano/eth-contract-hello-world-typescript/README.md

 Open it and specify a new message e.g. `Hello Mars ! (local)`.

 Update the message stored in the contract:
-`npm run --silent ts-node scripts/hello-world-update-message.ts -- -- --input-file-json input-data/update-message-local-network.json`
+`npm run --silent ts-node scripts/hello-world-update-message.ts -- --input-file-json input-data/update-message-local-network.json --log-level info`

 Print the new message stored in the contract:
 `npm run --silent ts-node scripts/hello-world-get-message.ts`